19 Simple Business Website Engagement Strategies

 16 – Focus on Page Speed

-If you really want to improve your user engagement your site needs to load in 3 seconds or less.
+If you want to improve your user engagement your site needs to load fast.
+47% of customers expect a webpage to load in 2 seconds or less.
 Even a one-second decline in page load speed will negatively affect your user engagement and conversions.

 18 – Utilize Internal Linking